 In the preceding pages several numbers and statistics were presented, but what does it mean?
 Is my water safe to drink?
-During calendar year 2002, out of a population of over 783,600 persons who consumed public drinking water in the State of Delaware, only 46,813 persons (6%) were exposed to harmful (health related) contaminants.
+During calendar year 2003, out of a population of over 783,600 persons who consumed public drinking water in the State of Delaware, only 48,700 persons (6%) were exposed to harmful (health related) contaminants.
 This means that 94% of the population was provided drinking water that met or exceeded the standards as set by the Safe Drinking Water Act, Federal and State Regulations.
-Out of 611 public water systems, 79, or 12.9%, had a violation and only 5 systems (<1%) were repeat violators.
+Out of 519 public water systems, 86, or 16.5%, had a violation and only 14 systems (2.6%) were repeat violators.
 Given these numbers it would be safe to say that the overall status of Delaware's public drinking water is very good.

-The Office of Drinking Water, in cooperation with the Environmental Protection Agency and other State Agencies, is working with Delaware's public drinking water systems to ensure that violations have been corrected or are in the process of being corrected.
-The end result of this cooperative action is ensuring that all residents of and visitors to the State of Delaware receive a safe and potable source of drinking water
+The Office of Drinking Water, the Environmental Protection Agency, other State Agencies and Non-Governmental Organizations are working with Delaware's public drinking water systems to ensure that violations have been corrected or are in the process of being corrected.
+The end result of this cooperative action is ensuring that all residents of and visitors to the State of Delaware receive a safe and potable source of drinking water.